 Blending two celery stalks with water is the easiest way to make healthy celery juice.
 You can drink this mixture every day to manage kidney stone symptoms.
 Celery seeds are also a good option if you want to make tea.
-However, if you have low blood pressure, a bleeding disorder, or a scheduled surgery, you might want to avoid this mixture.
+However, if you have low blood pressure, any type of bleeding disorders, or scheduled surgery, you might want to avoid this mixture.

 6. Lemon Juice

 Refreshing and healthy, lemon juice is a great at home remedy for kidney stones.
-Since lemons are very rich in citric acid, they can be very effective in dissolving calcium stones and even preventing them from forming.
-Citrate can also help break up smaller stones and make them easier to pass without pain.
+Since lemons are very rich in citric acid, they can be very effective in dissolving calcium stones and even prevent them from forming.
+Citric acid can also help break up smaller stones and make them easier to pass without pain.

 You can squeeze a lemon into a 5-oz. glass of water and drink this mixture two to three times a day.
-For example, drink one glass on an empty stomach right after waking up and another one a couple of hours before dinner.
-Try not to overdo it with lemons, as their high acid content may cause mouth ulcers or gastrointestinal problems.
+For example, you can drink one glass on an empty stomach right after waking up and another one a couple of hours before dinner.
+Do not try to overdo it with lemons, as their high acid content may cause mouth ulcers or gastrointestinal problems.

 Like many foods on this list, pomegranates are very rich in antioxidants.
 These antioxidants can help prevent the formation of kidney stones and benefit your health in a number of ways.
-Pomegranates can also improve your kidney function and lower the acidity level of your urine, which greatly reduces your risk of developing kidney stones in the future.
+Pomegranates can also improve your kidney function and lower the acidity level of your urine, which greatly reduces your risk to develop kidney stones in the future.

 8. Nettle Leaf Tea

 Although nettle leaf tea is commonly used to help with seasonal allergies and improve joint health, it’s also a powerful diuretic.
-Drinking between two and three cups of nettle leaf tea every day can help you flush the toxins out of your body, especially the kidneys.
-It can also hinder the growth of stones you already have and prevent the formation of new ones.
+Drinking between two and three cups of nettle leaf tea every day can help you flush the toxins out of your body, especially with the help of kidneys.
+It can also prevent the growth of stones you already have and also prevent the formation of new ones.